 Stroll west for the twinkle of Tiffany & Co., and for more international brands at St. Collins Lane.

-It's time to add something local to your designer outfit, so veer out of the mainstream and into to Little Collins and Howey Place for haute couture and hip culture, and clothes by Melbourne's most interesting designers.
-Head to the stretch between Swanston and Russell streets for menswear.
+Add something local to your designer outfit.
+Head to Little Collins Street and Howey Place for haute couture, hip culture, and clothes by Melbourne's most interesting designers.
+Gents will find sartorial splendour in stores along the stretch between Swanston and Russell streets.

-Keep your eyes out between shops for the hidden bars on Collins and Little Collins.
-Sip cocktails at Hairy Canary, have a G&T at the Gin Palace, munch on tostadas and tequila at Mamasita, or for late night revelry catch a band at the infamous Pony Bar.
+Keep an eye out for the hidden bars on Collins and Little Collins.
+Have a G&T at the Gin Palace and keep the midnight oil burning at Bar Ampere.
+Try tostadas and tequila at Mamasita, taste Thai at Magic Mountain Saloon and catch a band at Cherry Bar.

 How to get there

-By tram: Any tram along Swanston and Elizabeth streets to Collins Street; the free City Circle Tram to the corner of Spring and Collins streets or the corner of Spencer and Collins streets.
+Walk one and half blocks north from Federation Square (about three minutes), or take any tram along Swanston and Elizabeth streets to Collins Street.
+Take the free City Circle Tram to the corner of Spring and Collins streets or the corner of Spencer and Collins streets.